WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 > I believe healthcare is a right.
 The issue is not whether or not to expand and improve healthcare, but what the instrument of reform will be.
 In my view, the government's role should be ensuring a robust marketplace that is competitive, transparent, accountable, effective, and accessible.

 With this as his foundation, Jindal made his case against single-payer healthcare, or more specifically, against Bernie Sanders's proposed plan of "Medicaid for all."
 There were four key points that he brought up: (1) unsustainability, (2) disruption, (3) government interference, and (4) empirical problems.
-I'll summarize each of them along with my own thoughts below.
+I summarize each of them along with my own thoughts below.

 ### 1. Unsustainability